GeForce RTX 50 series: Controversies

-RTX 5090 Founders Edition 12V-2x6 power connector issue
+12V-2x6 power connector issue

-The 12V-2x6 connector used by the RTX 5090 Founders Edition (FE) faces criticism due to a design flaw that can potentially cause the connector to melt.
-These flaws are currently only present on the RTX 5090 FE and RTX 5080 FE and are similar to the failures seen on the RTX 40 series.
+The 12V-2x6 connector used by multiple 5090 cards faces criticism due to a design flaw that can potentially cause the connector to melt.
+The flaw primarily affects Nvidia's own RTX 5090 FE and RTX 5080 FE cards and are similar to the failures seen on the RTX 40 series but models by third party OEMs have been affected as well.

 Availability and pricing

-The releases of the RTX 5090, 5080 and 5070 Ti were marred by severe availability issues and pricing well above MSRP.
+The releases of the RTX 5090, 5080 and 5070 Ti were marked by severe availability issues and pricing well above MSRP.
+Pricing became an issue again at the end of 2025 due to an ongoing memory supply shortage.
+Nvidia has been rumored to cut production of 16GB VRAM cards, affecting the availability of the RTX 5060 Ti 16GB and RTX 5070 Ti SKUs.

-CUDA, OpenCL, and PhysX 32-bit support removal
+32-bit support removal for CUDA, OpenCL, and GPU PhysX

-Support for 32-bit PhysX, OpenCL, and CUDA applications was dropped in the GeForce RTX 50 series, which resulted in several applications encountering issues or not being able to run at all and caused negative reactions from numerous gaming communities.
+Support for 32-bit OpenCL, and CUDA applications (and as a result 32-bit GPU-accelerated PhysX), was dropped for the GeForce RTX 50 series, which resulted in several applications encountering performance issues with GPU PhysX options or not being able to run at all, causing negative reactions from numerous gaming communities.

+On December 4, 2025, with the release of driver version 591.44, 32-bit GPU-accelerated PhysX support was restored for certain games.
+Support for more games was promised in the future.

 Incomplete dies and missing ROPs

-The dies of certain RTX 5090/5090D, 5080, and 5070 Ti cards have been found to be missing eight render output units (ROPs), resulting in a performance loss in graphics while pure compute and AI workloads are unaffected.
-In a statement to the press Nvidia confirmed the issue, and claimed that less than 0.5% of the respective cards are affected and that the "production anomaly" has been rectified.
+The dies of certain RTX 5090/5090D, 5080, and 5070 Ti cards were missing eight render output units (ROPs), resulting in slower graphics while pure compute and AI workloads are unaffected.
+Nvidia claimed that less than 0.5% of cards are affected and that the "production anomaly" has been rectified.